Enrollment in MHCC

 Students enrolling into any of our on-campus programs must show clearance of tuberculosis (TB) by providing official documentation from a medical care provider indicating negative TB/PPD Mantoux skin test results.
 The results can be dated up to 30 days prior to the first class session but must be presented at most seven days after enrollment or by the first class session, whichever is later.

 Should TB/PPD skin test results be positive, the student must obtain a chest x-ray to show that there are no symptoms of active TB.
 If the student has an abnormal chest X-ray or symptoms of active TB, the student may be required to have additional tests.
+Students enrolling into any of our on-campus programs must show clearance of tuberculosis (TB) by providing official documentation from a medical care provider indicating negative TB/PPD Mantoux skin test results.
+The results can be dated up to 30 days prior to the first class session but must be presented at most seven days after enrollment or by the first-class session, whichever is later.

 Audit a Class Before Enrollment